English ship Constant Warwick (1645): Third Anglo-Dutch War

 With the start of the Third Anglo-Dutch War she came under command of Captain Thomas Hamilton on 10 April 1672.
 She partook in both battles of Schooneveld as a member of Red Squadron on 28 May (first) and 4 June (second) 1672.Winfield 5 Captain Count (Gustavus) Home took command on 24 June 1672 followed by Captain Joseph Harris on 2 June 1673.
 She was at the Battle of Texel on 11 August 1673.

-With the end of the Third Anglo-Dutch War she sailed on a expedition to Cadiz then on to Guinea in 1674.
+With the end of the Third Anglo-Dutch War she sailed on an expedition to Cadiz then on to Guinea in 1674.
 On 9 April 1677 Captain Ralph Dalavall went to Barbados and returned to pay on 18 July 1679.
 She was activated on 8 April 1680 under Captain John Ashby for service in the English Channel.
 Captain Henry Williams took command on 6 May 1682 for service in Home Waters then for a convoy to Newfoundland in 1683 followed by service to the Mediterranean in 1684.
 Captain Charles Skelton took command on 10 July 1686 as guardship at Portsmouth, then sailed with Dartmouth's Fleet in 1688.
 In 1689 she was under Captain George Byng and later under Captain Abraham Potter.
 In 1690 she was under Captain John Beverley.
 She participated in the Battle of Beachy Head as a member of Red Squadron on 30 June 1690.
 She was reduced to a Fifth Rate vessel in 1691.
 She recommissioned in 1691 under Captain James Moodie and sailed with a convoy for the West Indies.